astral-sh/ruff/docs/tutorial.md

 ```

 If we want to ignore a rule for an entire file, we can add the line `# ruff: noqa: {code}` anywhere
-in the file preferably towards the top, like so:
+in the file, preferably towards the top, like so:

 ```py
 # ruff: noqa: UP035